SofiaAkhtar/Find-Car-Price/README.md

 ## Dataset

 The dataset used for training and testing the model is not provided in this README due to its size.
-You can download the dataset from [this link](provide_dataset_link) or follow the instructions in the `data/README.md` file.
+You can get the dataset in the dataset file.
 ## Model Details

 The machine learning model used for prediction is trained on the provided dataset.
 Key features such as Selling_Price, Present_Price, Kms_Driven, etc., play a crucial role in predicting the selling price of a used car.